How Understanding Attachment Can Help You Get off the Rollercoaster

 For those who care about them, people with BPD often seem unpredictable and intense.
-Their responses can at times look to be out of proportion - and over the top.
+Their responses can often seem to be out of proportion - and over the top.

 For someone with BPD, it can be very hard to understand what is going on inside them - and how their behaviour might affect others.